Shigeru Ishiba: Calls to step down

-The LDP-Komeito coalition lost its majority in the 2025 Japanese House of Councillors election on 20 July.
 Following the election, Ishiba said that he would continue in office as prime minister, planning to remain in office until after tariff negotiations with the United States were completed.
-After a trade deal between the two nations it was falsely reported on 23 July that Ishiba would resign at the end of August.
+On 23 July 2025, the Mainichi Shimbun and the Sankei Shimbun reported that Ishiba planned to formally resign as Prime Minister and LDP President in late August, after the 80th Anniversary of the end of World War II.
+Jiji Press reported that an unnamed senior LDP leadership member indicated that Ishiba would step down after the party conducted its review of the election results in August.
+After a trade deal between the US and Japan was announceed on 22 July, it was falsely reported the following day that Ishiba would resign at the end of August.
 However, at a press conference at the LDP headquarters later that same day, Ishiba denied the reports.
 An opinion poll released on 22 July saw public approval ratings for Ishiba's government decrease to 23%, the lowest since it took office.
+Despite ishiba's personal approval rising, appetie within the party for a change of leadership continued to grow.